fermyon/installer/aws/README.md

 service.

 That being said, it should give users a quick look and feel for deploying apps using Fermyon.
-Apps will by default be provided with TLS certs via Traefik's Let's Encrypt integration and will be accessible to the broader internet (depending on configuration details mentioned below).
+By default, all apps will be accessible to the broader internet (see the configuration details mentioned below).
+Additionally, when Let's Encrypt is enabled, apps will be provided with https URLs and TLS certs courtesy LE.

 # Prerequisites